palethorper/chocolatey-packages-template/automatic/packetbeat/README.md

-﻿# chocolatey-winlogbeat
+﻿# chocolatey-packetbeat

-Contains the chocolatey package for winlogbeat
+Contains the chocolatey package for packetbeat